-Applicants who have not graduated from secondary school or equivalent, and do not hold a GED certificate may qualify for admission as a mature student if they meet the following criteria:
+Applicants who have not graduated from secondary College or equivalent, and do not hold a GED certificate may qualify for admission as a mature student if they meet the following criteria:

-- 1. The applicant must be 19 years of age or older on his/her first day of classes. - 2.
-The applicant must demonstrate proficiency in the English language as described in the English Language Proficiency Policy. - 3.
+- 1. The applicant must be 19 years of age or older on his/her first day of classes. - The applicant must demonstrate proficiency in the English language as described in the English Language Proficiency Policy. - 3.
 The applicant must meet any program-specific requirements for the programs to which the applicant seeks admission. - 4.
 For degree programs, applicants must pass a placement test to demonstrate the ability to benefit from the course of study.
 Minimum passing scores are as follows:

 Test Passing Score

-ACCUPLACER Reading Comprehension 55
+ACCUPLACER Reading 236

-ACCUPLACER Sentence Skills 60
+ACCUPLACER Writing 237

-ACCUPLACER Arithmetic 34
+ACCUPLACER Arithmetic 237

 Applicants must achieve minimum scores on all three sections of the Accuplacer test in order to pass.
 If an applicant is unable to pass the test, they can make one re-attempt after 24 hours or more have elapsed.
-Applicants can petition for additional attempts if the candidate can provide evidence of some instructional intervention that would suggest that score improvement would be possible.
+Applicants can petition for additional attempts if they can provide evidence of some instructional intervention that would suggest that score improvement would be possible.

-Proof of Secondary School Graduation
+Proof of Secondary College Graduation

-Prospective students who wish to attend LaSalle College Vancouver and do not qualify as a mature student must have successfully completed the requirements for secondary school graduation or equivalent, such as the General Education Development (GED) certificate, as set by the recognized legal authority in the jurisdiction where secondary school was completed.
+Prospective students who wish to attend LaSalle College Vancouver and do not qualify as a mature student must have successfully completed the requirements for secondary College graduation or equivalent, such as the General Education Development (GED) certificate, as set by the recognized legal authority in the jurisdiction where secondary College was completed.
 In the absence of such legal authority, LaSalle College Vancouver reserves the right to examine academic credentials on a case by case basis.
-For students in British Columbia, a high school completion certificate is not considered to be equivalent to graduation.
-Applicants must provide documentation in the form of official school transcripts sent directly from the institution to LaSalle College Vancouver that clearly indicate that the requirements for graduation have been met and the date of graduation.
+For students in British Columbia, a high College completion certificate is not considered to be equivalent to graduation.
+Applicants must provide documentation in the form of official College transcripts sent directly from the institution to LaSalle College Vancouver that clearly indicate that the requirements for graduation have been met and the date of graduation.
 Documentation from outside of Canada will be evaluated by LaSalle College Vancouver prior to acceptance.
 For countries where it may not be possible to have official documentation sent directly from the institution, applicants should consult with their Admissions representative to determine what forms of documentation are acceptable.
 In some cases, evaluation by a credential evaluation agency may be required.
-An applicant who holds a postsecondary diploma, associate's degree or higher may submit proof of that credential as evidence of satisfying the secondary school graduation requirement.
-Secondary school applicants who have not yet graduated should submit a partial transcript that indicates their expected graduation date in order to be evaluated for early conditional acceptance.
-Applicants who are unable to provide official documentation of having completed secondary school or equivalent may, with the discretion of the Director of Admissions and President, submit an attestation of secondary school completion.
+An applicant who holds a post-secondary diploma, associate degree or higher may submit proof of that credential as evidence of satisfying the secondary College graduation requirement.

+Secondary College applicants who have not yet graduated should submit a partial transcript that indicates their expected graduation date in order to be evaluated for early conditional acceptance.
+Applicants who are unable to provide official documentation of having completed secondary College or equivalent may, with the discretion of the Director of Admissions and President, submit an attestation of secondary College completion.